Justin-Ng-SF/tic-tac-toe/README.md

 Breakdown of features - The main features are random matchmaking and playing with your friend, where
 			you will enter a randomly generated code that you send to your friend and the friend pastes that code in to play against you.
+Have a chat box

 Team-member tasks
 =================
-John To -
-Carlos Roldan
-Justin Ng
+John To, Justin Ng - Back End -
-Neal Patolia
+Make the tic tac toe game, decide how to implement matchmaking, server implementation, ,decides how back end cmomunicates with front end, decide how players will communicate with each other

+Neal Patolia, Carlos Roldan - Front End; decide how the UI will look like, decide how frontend communicates with back end, create methods for the UI to implement back end methods